cowboyai/cim-start/doc/techstack.md

 We can also call out to tools like docker, kubernetes, wireguard, terraform, ansible, or any other infrastructure tools you may already use... several have conversions to nix already available.
 Calling to a tool is fully testable and can be sandboxed in any way required.

 We have a very opinionated way of structuring our nix environment, this is because we rely on a Domain.
+If you think we are doing it `wrong`, please tell us, maybe we are.
 Computing is a general tool, adapting it to your needs is where the Domain comes in, the Domain holds a lot of decision data and knowledge graphs.
+We really already know how to make a `computer` work, this is about applying that to a Domain.

 ### Training